Cat Scratchers | Mounted Cat Furniture | Cat Gyms | Cat Trees | Cat Condos | Cat Beds | Modular Cat Furniture | Cat Stairs | Which Should I Buy?

 If you’ve welcomed a cat into your home before, you’ve probably noticed that your sofas don’t last as long as it used to because of the clawing and chewing.
-When they’re not sleeping, cats have a lot of energy to burn off, and just running around your home won’t always hit the mark for them.
+Why do cats scratch furniture?
+Because when they’re not sleeping, cats have a lot of energy to burn off.
+Just running around your home won’t always hit the mark for them.
 This is particularly true of house cats, who don’t have to option of going on an extended walk to tire themselves out.
 Investing in cat furniture is a great way of making sure your favourite human furniture doesn’t start getting unwanted attention from your pet!

 It’s not just about exercise, either.
 Cats also like to play.
 Sure, they love a mouse or a ball to chase, or a wand to jump and grab at, but you’re not always there to play with them.
 It’s not as much fun without you!
 A good piece of cat furniture can keep them occupied for hours, as well as making your house a more exciting place for them to be.
 You cat loves to sit and survey its domain, and a special piece of furniture for it to climb up onto gives it a perfect observation point.
 You’ve already accepted that your cat is the real master of your home, so why not help it play the part?

 In this article, we’re going to look at the various types of cat furniture that are out there to buy, what the benefits are, any possible drawbacks, and what you’re likely to pay.
+Environmental enrichment is very important to cats, so they should all have a little furniture to play with.
 Anybody should be able to find a suitable piece of cat furniture for their pet, regardless of how much space they have, and we’re here to help with the decision making process.
 Let’s get started!

 Types Of Cat Furniture